 The Ministry of Justice and Public Security has the overall responsibility for returns.

 NOAS also provides information about the options for returning to the home country.
-If you would like more information, read more on the NOAS website. (external website)
+If you would like more information, read more on the NOAS website (external website).

 If the person is living in an asylum reception centre, the people working there can help them find more information about assisted return and how to apply for it.
 It is important to inform the residents that their application can be rejected, and that if their application is rejected, they have to return to their home country.
 It is important to provide information at an early stage about the return options.

 Everyone who receives a final rejection of his or her application for protection (asylum), will be assigned a lawyer.
-The lawyer will inform their client about the duty to return to their home country and the option of applying for assisted return.The UDI processes applications for assisted return and assesses whether the applicant meets the requirements for receiving practical and financial support in connection with the return.
+The lawyer will inform their client about the duty to return to their home country and the option of applying for assisted return.
+UDI processes applications for assisted return and assesses whether the applicant meets the requirements for receiving practical and support and a financial grant in connection with the return.